tinybike/Brawl/README.md

 # Brawl

-Just an experiment to see if I can get real time combat working in Baldur's Gate 3.
-Warning, this is very barebones right now!
-[Download and use at your own risk.](https://www.nexusmods.com/baldursgate3/mods/12614/)
+Brawl is a real time combat with pause mod for Baldur's Gate 3.
+[Download from Nexus.](https://www.nexusmods.com/baldursgate3/mods/12614/)

 Thanks to Focus for the idea and advice and [Hippo0o](https://github.com/Hippo0o) for the excellent library.